Towards standard imsets for maximal ancestral graphs: Main results

-For DAGs, the maximum likelihood can be shown to be the empirical entropy of $X_V$ minus the inner product between $u_\G$ and the empirical entropy vector.
-This can be interpreted as if we are measuring the discrepancy for a list of independences from the ordered local Markov property.
-It follows that we can do something similar for simple MAGs, since $u_\G$ is perfectly Markovian w.r.t.\ the graph, this inner product provides a valid score.
-In fact, we prove in Appendix \ref{sec: scoring} that if $\I_{u_\G} = \I_\G$ then, this score is consistent.
-Note that consistency of the BIC score only requires that the data are generated from one of the models being scored (and do not coincidentally lie on any models with fewer parameters).
+Hence for DAGs, BIC scores can be interpreted as the discrepancy for a list of independences from the ordered local Markov property plus penalty terms for model complexity.
+It follows that we can do something similar for simple MAGs, since if $u_\G$ is perfectly Markovian w.r.t.\ the graph, this inner product (suitably penalized) provides a valid score.
+In fact, we prove in Appendix \ref{sec:scoring_app} that if $\I_{u_\G} = \I_\G$ then, this score is consistent as it approximates the BIC.
+However, for simple MAGs this score can be obtained much faster as the imsets can be constructed in quadratic time in the number of vertices; in contrast, there is no guarantee on computation time for BIC.
+Note that consistency of the BIC score only requires that the data are generated from one of the models being scored (and do not coincidentally lie on any other models with at most the same number of parameters).
 For this score, we also require that the graph that generates the data has a perfectly Markovian standard imset.

-Moreover, as we have shown the decomposition of simple MAGs, if the CI relations in a distribution can be described by a simple MAG, we always have that this inner product is zero.
-Empirically we observed that this is true even for general MAGs, in spite of previous examples where our imsets are not perfectly Markovian w.r.t.\ MAGs.
+Moreover, as we have shown the decomposition (with positive integer coefficients) of simple MAGs, if the CI relations in a distribution can be described by a simple MAG, we always have that this inner product is zero.
+Empirically we observed that this is true even for general MAGs, in spite of previous examples where our imsets are not perfectly Markovian w.r.t.\ MAGs or not even structural.
 This suggests that the standard imsets we defined \emph{can} be expressed as the sum of semi-elementary imsets corresponding to conditional independences advertised by the graph, but some of the coefficients are negative, this will indeed turn out to be the case (Theorem \ref{thm:imset as sum of elementary imset for general MAGs}).